anty-filidor/CBD/README.md

 presented by Katarzyna Krasnowska-Kieraś and Alina Wróblewska.
 First was interesting because of the fact, that mr Biesek tested three different models, and the simplest turned out to be the best in the entire competition.
-The approach presented by ladies mentioned above was interesting, because it showed a very interesting way to enhance the dataset.
+The approach presented by ladies mentioned above was interesting, because it showed a very promising way to enhance the dataset.

 ### Dataset overview

 In order to analyse the dataset we decided first to read collected tweets.
-All of them were anonimized (the account name has been replaced with '@anonymized_account').
+All of them were anonimised (the account name has been replaced with '@anonymized_account').
 Dataset included emoticons, that can be helpful in detection of their emotional content.
 However, contrary to authors of the dataset, it has not been cleaned very well.
 There were a lot of tweets that contained a special-escape characters, like '\\n' '\'' etc.